 Reprinted in: Nicholas D. Smith (ed.) - Plato.
 Critical Assessments - Plato's later works - vol. IV - London, Routledge, 1998 - pp. 142-157

-- Robinson David B. "The Phantom of the Sophist: To Ouk Ontos Ouk on (240 a-C)."
-Classical Quarterly 51 (2001):435-457.
+Robinson, David B. 2001.
+"The Phantom of the Sophist: To Ouk Ontos Ouk on (240 a-C)."
+Classical Quarterly no. 51:435-457.

-- ———.
+———.
+2004.
 "Remarks on Heidegger's Plato."
-In Heidegger and Plato: Toward Dialogue, edited by Partenie, Catalin and Rockmore, Tom.
-178-191.
+In Heidegger and Plato: Toward Dialogue, edited by Partenie, Catalin and Rockmore, Tom, 178-191.
 Evanston: Northwestern

 Ristampato in: C. Rossitto - Studi sulla dialettica in Aristotele - Napoli, Bibliopolis, 2000, pp. 327-346

-- Rudebusch George.
-"Does Plato Think False Speech Is Speech?".
-Noûs 24 (1990):599-609.
+Rudebusch, George.
+1990.
+"Does Plato Think False Speech Is Speech?"
+Noûs no. 24:599-609.

 speech and belief as saying what is "other."
 But the Theaetetus rejects such accounts.
 The standard solution is that the Sophist is somehow meant to overcome or avoid the problems

 Contents: Preface VII-VIII; 1.
 Introduction 1; 2.
 The 'Theaetetus': logic and knowledge 6; 3.
 The 'Sophist': ontology and logic 59; 4.
 Conclusion 127, Selected bibliography 134;

 Second edition withe a new preface 1986; Third edition titled: Being and Logos.
 Reading the Platonic dialogues - Bloomington, Indiana University Press, 1996.